What is Vertigo?

 Why does it feel like My Head is Spinning?

 People usually describe vertigo as the feeling that the room is spinning or that “my head is spinning”.
 The reason it feels that way is because your eyes are ‘twitching’ or moving very quickly without you asking them to.
-In medicine the call this eye twitching Nystagmus.
+In medicine they call this eye-twitching Nystagmus.
 Any condition that causes this eye twitching, or nystagmus, can cause the feeling that the room is spinning.
 As mentioned above, we call that symptom Vertigo.

 Here is a video of someone experiencing nystagmus or eye twitching.
 We can see their eyes moving rapidly, they will feel like the room is spinning around (vertigo).